danielparton/ToDoApp/README.md

 The various source files will need to be moved to the appropriate locations on your server(s).
 The frontend consists of one file: html/index.html.
 The backend consists of flask/ToDoApp.py, flask/backend-config.yaml, and the scripts in the MySQL directory.
-These backend files would ideally be put together in the same folder.
+These backend files should be put together in the same folder.
 The frontend and backend should be hosted as separate servers (or virtual hosts).

 ## Notes on using the database API (using the Flask built-in server on a local machine):